 Standard clinical care scans will be collected only; no additional scans will be completed as part of the study.
-We will use CT scans that you have already had for your normal clinical care to confirm your eligibility and to inform the study outcomes.
+We will use CT scans that your friend/relative has already had for their normal clinical care to confirm eligibility and to inform study outcomes.
 These CT scans will also be stored securely and anonymously at the University of Plymouth so that we can look at these scans in more detail and they can be used in the future in further research.

-CT Head imaging is part of your routine care.
-If you take part in this study you will not undergo any additional x-ray imaging procedures.
-These procedures use ionising radiation to form images of your body and/or provide treatment and/or provide your doctor with other clinical information.
+CT Head imaging is part of your friend/relative's routine care.
+If your friend/relative takes part in this study they will not undergo any additional x-ray imaging procedures.
+These procedures use ionising radiation to form images of your friend/relative's body and/or provide treatment and/or provide your friend/relative's doctor with other clinical information.
 Ionising radiation may cause cancer many years or decades after the exposure.
-The chances of this happening to you are the same whether you take part in this study or not.
+The chances of this happening to your friend/relative are the same whether they take part in this study or not.